Young Adult Fantasy

 Mom is smiling in a red apron, looking more like an average housewife than the warrior I know her to be.
 “June, guests are starting to arrive.
 Why don’t you guys come down?”

 It’s her turn to scoff, but I catch the small tug of her lips before she turns.
 Lucy's a much better friend than I am.
+She tells me everything.
+I tell her lies.

 He shrugs his shoulders, a gesture that speaks volumes, and he’s right.
 I get it.
-The trials clear my head like a run or an hour of yoga does for others.
+The simulations clear my head like a run or an hour of yoga does for others.
 It’s less about the exercise, though, and more about the tunnel my mind creates when I’m there, like nothing else exists.

 “Yes, well,” I say, making my way toward the door, “there is something cathartic about pulling that trigger.”
 The thought has me pulling at the ends of my shirt.
 It wouldn’t do to walk into a birthday party filled with old folks and have the butt of a glock sticking out of my jeans.